Effects of Rehabilitation on the Family

 support helps diminish the isolation and anxiety associated with caregiving.

 Caregivers must also find time for themselves, away from their caregiving roles.
 This

 perhaps is the most important, yet least available, coping strategy that may be accessible

-The importance of caregivers cannot be underestimated in the role of the successful
+to caregivers.
+The importance of caregivers cannot be underestimated in your successful

-rehabilitation of injury survivors.
-As caregivers gain confidence they and their loved
+rehabilitation.
+As caregivers gain confidence, they and their loved ones, should find